Simulation-calibrated Bayesian inference for progenitor properties of the microquasar SS 433: Methods

 Natal kicks are the main mechanism suspected to provide spin--orbit misalignments for binaries that evolve in isolation, however it is uncertain whether BHs receive recoil velocities.
 Historically, the population of X-ray binaries were thought to not receive natal kicks, however this is uncertain \cite{2012MNRAS.425.2799R,2013MNRAS.434.1355J}.
 Before GW detections, X-ray binaries were the only available source for constraining kicks of BHs.
 This is especially interesting when one considers possible relationships between the BH natal kick and the precession of the jet in an XRB, where gravitational waves suggest the possibility for multi-messenger studies of XRB jets, which we leave to future work.

 In this study, we employ the rapid binary population synthesis code \textsc{COSMIC} for modeling the evolution and formation of HMXBs.
+We assume a solar-like metallicity $Z = 0.02$, and we use default parameter values in \textsc{COSMIC} unless otherwise specified.
 For detailed explanations of the various physical processes and models implemented in the \textsc{COSMIC} code, we refer the interested reader to, e.g., Ref.~\cite{2020ApJ...898...71B}.
 Here we will only briefly introduce the main processes relevant for our study: stable mass transfer, common envelope evolution, and BH natal kicks.

 Mass transfer processes dominate the evolution of a stellar binary's orbital angular momentum.
 As with other similar population synthesis models, \textsc{COSMIC} treats mass transfer in terms of time-dependent mass-radius exponents that relate the dynamical dependence of the donor and accretor radii and Roche lobe radii to the exchange of gas and that are sensitive to the stellar stage of the donor.
 While \textsc{COSMIC} takes into account a wide range of possible outcomes, two main possibilities are (dynamically) stable mass transfer (SMT) and common envelope evolution (CEE).